zwets/zwets.github.io/_notes/nano-cookbook.md

 Nanopore assemblers are still in development, but Flye is a de facto standard.
 Installation:

+    # Note: this not on Ubuntu 22.04 yet
     sudo apt install flye

 Running Flye is very simple, and according to [its documentation](https://github.com/fenderglass/Flye)